-PIXKIT docs have covered open source software Apollo and Autoware, as well as ROS system, drive-by-wire technology, use cases and analysis on R&D projects, achieving full-dimensional instructions and meeting the requirements of chain teaching.
+PIXKIT docs have covered open source software Apollo and Autoware, as well as ROS system, drive-by-wire technology, achieving full-dimensional instructions and meeting the requirements of chain teaching.
 The comprehensive documentations make it suitable for basic and advanced R&D, project development and application demonstration.

 Autoware Documentation Collection and Tutorial Videos

 PIX has organized the public documents of Autoware into orderly collections, covering the step-to-step instructions from environment deployment, software installation to vehicle setup and operation in both expressive descriptions and tutorial videos.
 Meanwhile, Autoware has open and full-scenario code repositories on Gitlab with rich online learning resources to help developers quickly master Autoware and realize multi-scenario demonstration on real vehicles.

 Autoware is an open source software for self-driving vehicle development.
 The first version of Autoware originated from the research group at Nagoya University and has now developed into one of the most popular autonomous driving software platforms around the world, adopted by 100+ global enterprises, universities, research institutes and startups.
 Autoware has a versatile framework with functions covering localization, perception, prediction, decision-making, path planning, control and more.
 With modular design, the software modules can be added, removed and optimized accordingly based on different application scenarios.

 L4 autonomous driving capability with complete core functions